acrastt/Utils/README.md

 ## Getting Started

-To use this library, simply clone the repository using a tool such as GitHub CLI and add necessary files to your application's source code.
+To use this library, simply clone the repository using a tool such as GitHub CLI and either add necessary files to your application's source code or add this to your `.m2` file in your root folder.
 Each utility has a separate file and can be used independently.

 ### Requirements